Jayin/ETips/README.md

 ETips
 ===

 * ETips is an Android App for the students of Wuyi University.
 * If you want to known more about it.Click http://www.wandoujia.com/apps/com.meizhuo.etips.activities
 * For all new version of ETips, you can download in http://etipsweb.duapp.com/download/ETips.apk
 * the source code and change log (or update infomation) will compose here and http://etipsweb.duapp.com/download/index.html  (not very in time at all)

+ETips 2.2 Features preview
+===
+* bugs fixed
+* redesign all head-navigation
+* redesign course widget
+* add time notification
+* no time-out for School News
+* remove Login Library ,just to search/favourite books!
+* No more database.Every local IO will fater than before
+* homepage switch on special day

 Knowning bugs
 ===